 This makes the same argument as some of the other articles linked above.
 Since billionaires have complete control over their own money, they are helping society the way they want, not the way the voters and democratically-elected-officials want.
 This threatens democracy.
 We can solve this by increasing taxes on philanthropy, so that the money billionaires might have spent on charity flows back to the public purse instead.

 If Moskovitz and Tuna’s money instead flowed to the government, would it accomplish the same goal in some kind of more democratic, more publically-guided way?
 No. It would go to locking these people up, paying for more prosecutors to trick them into pleading guilty, more prison guards to abuse and harass them.
 The government already spends $100 billion – seven times Tuna and Moskovitz’s combined fortunes – on maintaining the carceral state each year.
 This utterly dwarfs any trickle of money it spends on undoing the harms of the carceral state, even supposing such a trickle exists.
 Kicking Tuna and Moskovitz out of the picture isn’t going to cause bail reform to happen in some civically-responsible manner.
-It’s just going to ensure that all the money goes to making the problem worse, instead of the overwhelming majority going to making the problem worse but a tiny amount also going to making it better.
+It’s just going to ensure that all the money goes to making the problem worse – instead of the current situation where the overwhelming majority of money goes to making the problem worse but a tiny amount also going to making it better.

 Or take one of M&T’s other major causes, animal welfare.
 Until last year, California factory farms kept animals in cages so small that they could not lie down or stretch their limbs, for their entire lives.
 Moskovitz and Tuna funded a ballot measure which successfully banned this kind of confinement.
 It reduced the suffering of hundreds of millions of farm animals and is one of the biggest victories against animal cruelty in history.